If you’re following my stories on this blog, probably you already have an idea of what kind of a traveler I am.

 And we’ve found the perfect house for us at Tali Beach in Nasugbu, Batangas.

 Tali Beach is slowly becoming a weekend destination among family, friends, and office workers who want to spend some quality time together, have some good laughs, and experience relaxation by the beach with a homey vibe.

 I could still remember the excitement of my friends at the office when they told me they’ve found a perfect house for our weekend getaway.
 And when they told me it’s at the Tali Beach in Batangas.
 I said, “Tali Beach?
 Where’s that?”
 LOL!

 Tali Beach (houses) caters to a very specific niche of customers or tourists.
 This is not for you if you’re looking for a jaw-dropping beauty of a beach which is Philippines is known for.
-The beach was just looking okay, definitely not as beautiful of Calaguas, but then again people go there for a very specific reasons – to bond, talk, to cherish friendships.
+The beach was just looking okay, definitely not as beautiful as Calaguas nor Jomalig Island but then again people go there for a very specific reasons – to bond, talk, to cherish friendships.

 If you crave to spend some time with your family, if you’re planning for a reunion with friends, or if you’re a bunch of corporate workers who are tired of the office drama and stress LOL!
 This is definitely for you!

 The way going to Tali Beach is not that accessible to public transport, so it is better to have your own car or better rent a van for your family.
 (Travel guide below this post).
 It is also situated inside a private subdivision so there are rules to follow.

 After about three hours of travel, we’ve finally arrived at the beachfront house my friends were raving about.
 Well, the house and view were quite interesting.

 It’s a beautiful two-storey house with 4 bedrooms complete with proper amenities.
 This is ideal for 10 to 12 people, so perfect for a huge family or barkada.